tshepang/blog/content/FLOSS I use a-lot.md

   package that makes me a Debian Maintainer (I got upload access for it)
 - **apt**: Debian package management
+- **apt-cacher-ng**: avoids the need to re-fetch Debian packages when needed for additional installs, which helps speed things up, especially for poor connections
 - **head** and **tail**: included in GNU coreutils suite of tools
 - **OpenSSH**: duh!
 - [Sudo]: another duh!